Tuesday, November 13, 2018, 6:30 pm

 Tom Raworth Tribute

 Due to an unexpected illness, one of the scheduled readers was not able to be present on this date.
 A tribute to poet Tom Raworth was therefore arranged.
 At very short notice, Bruce Andrews, Kyle Dacuyan, Andrew Levy, and James Sherry agreed to join curator Vincent Katz in honoring Raworth.
-Raworth had been invited to read at Dia in 2013, but his heath worsened shortly before the date of his reading, forcing him to cancel his trip from England.
+Raworth had been invited to read at Dia in 2013, but his health worsened shortly before the date of his reading, forcing him to cancel his trip from England.

 Raworth was an English-Irish poet, typesetter, publisher, editor, and teacher, who published over 40 books of poetry and prose during his life.
 He was born in 1938 in Bexleyheath, Kent, and grew up in Welling.
 He earned an MA in the theory and practice of literary translation from the University of Essex in 1970.